The Neag Foundation

 Based on the Foundation's own guidance and recent grants awarded:

-Geographic Restriction is Absolute: Only Pennsylvania and Connecticut organizations are eligible.
+Geographic Restriction is Absolute: Only Pennsylvania and Connecticut organisations are eligible.
 This reflects the Neags' personal connection to these two states.

 Community Support Matters: The Foundation gives preference to projects that receive broad-based community support, suggesting applications should demonstrate partnerships, collaborations, or community backing.

-Direct Service Focus: The Foundation aims to positively impact families and children through organizations providing direct services, not indirect or advocacy work.
+Direct Service Focus: The Foundation aims to positively impact families and children through organisations providing direct services, not indirect or advocacy work.

 Recent Funding Examples: